 I also try to throw in one load of laundry every day, but I’ll talk more about this tomorrow when we go into our morning routines!

 This is what works for us.
 When I was growing up, we’d clean every Saturday morning, and we couldn’t do anything till the house was clean.
 That’s a great plan too, but Saturday is one of the only days we get together as a family, so we like to do something fun on those days!
 So I try to maintain the house throughout the rest of the week.

 A home management notebook is something I learned about a few years ago, and OH MAN was it a sanity saver!
 It’s one easy place where I keep everything I need – from emergency information, to notes for the babysitter, to an inventory of freezer meals that I’ve got in our freezer at any point in time.

 I highly recommend setting up a Home Management Notebook for your own home!
 It’s so easy, and you’ll be thankful that you did.
-You can read my full eBook on it here (which comes with all the printables you’ll need!).
+You can grab everything you need to create your own right here (I’ve done all the legwork for you!).

 Why Do Systems Matter?

 Honestly, I didn’t really have a need for systems before I had kids.
 I had enough time and energy to get the things done that I needed to get done.
 (Also I had one room in a shared townhouse to take care of, not a whole house!)

 But with kids and a husband and a house and meals and…and…and… there’s just a lot to do!
 So, setting up systems saves me time & energy.
 When I wake up, I don’t have to figure out a plan for that day, because I already know what I need to get done!
 I can stay one step ahead of the house stuff (when all is going smoothly), and when things do get out of hand, it just takes a few extra hours to get everything back on plan, instead of a few extra days!
 Then, I’m able to spend the time I do have on the people who need it the most.